Importing Windows from Europe vs Buying Locally in the US (After the 2025 Tariffs)

 • Premium American window brands already have high price points for products with energy performance or aesthetics comparable to European systems

-• And historically, US suppliers have increased prices when tariffs reduced competition (as seen in previous trade cases)
+It’s also important to consider how the U.S. market may respond to these tariffs.
+Historically, U.S. suppliers have increased prices when tariffs reduced competition (as seen in previous trade cases)

 So What’s the Right Choice for You?

-✅ Choose local if:
+Choose local if:

 • You need standard-size windows, fast